CTEC3905/presents/prep-material-local.md

 //...
 MUCH MORE DATA!
 ```

-…and assign it to a variable `test`, you can get user names with [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map):
+…and assign it to a variable `test`,
+we can get user names from this Discourse forum with [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map):

 ```javascript
 test.users.map(u => u.username)